Jump to content

 • Put books in coat pockets

-• Luggage allowance isn’t transferable but as everyone gets 15KG, coordinate with fellow travellers.
+• Luggage allowance isn’t transferable but as everyone gets the same allowance, coordinate with fellow travellers.

 • Weigh bags in advance